Azerif/Azerif/README.md

 Let's learn and grow together on this tech adventure!

 Feel free to explore my projects and connect with me. 🚀 <br>
-You can also find me on [LinkedIn](https://www.linkedin.com/in/azrianrifqi).
+You can also reach me on [LinkedIn](https://www.linkedin.com/in/azrianrifqi).

 ### My Github Statistic
 <p align="left">